-OCEs will be tracked in real-time and at the end of the semester.
-When you complete an OCE, you should complete the OCE form within 72 hours of the event.
-You can find the form here: https://www.honors.wvu.edu/academics/honors-excel-program/resources.

-When you submit the form, you will receive a copy of your responses by email.
-At the end of each semester you will use these responses to write a short summary and reflection of each OCE and how it contributed to your project.
-This will be submitted with your progress report.
+PPDA will be tracked both in real-time and at the end of the semester.
+When you complete an PPDA, you should complete the journal in our eCampus page.
+You will be able to see your submissions and any feedback you receive in eCampus.
+At the end of each semester you will use these responses to write a short summary and reflection of each PPDA and how it contributed to your project.